CCEMGroupTCD/DARTassembler/docs/index.rst

 DART: Directed Assembly of Random Transition Metal Complexes
 =============================================================

 Welcome to the DART platform, a cutting-edge suite of tools for the exploration of coordination chemistry!
 Developed by the CCEM group at Trinity College Dublin in Ireland & CIC energiGUNE in Spain, DART is designed as an accessible and simple-to-use software to generate transition metal complexes based on ligands from decades of crystallographic data.
+If you use DART in your research, please cite the following paper:

+    Clarke, C., Sommer, T., Kleuker, F., García-Melchor, M. DART: Unlocking Coordination Chemistry Beyond the Cambridge Structural Database.
+Preprint at https://doi.org/10.26434/chemrxiv-2024-tljj9 (2024).

 DART integrates a collection of several modules: